Welcome to today's edition of the Rush 24-7 podcast.

 24 hours, how about they can't do it inside of a campaign?

-You and I heard Ed Rollins say yesterday.
+You and I heard Ed Rollins say yesterday, and look, these guys don't like me.

-He said, Well, Romney hasn't turned out to be quite as good a candidate as we had hoped, or as some had hoped.
+He said, well, Romney hasn't turned out to be quite as good a candidate as we had hoped, or as some had hoped.

-And took me back to the primaries, and I thought, well, wait a minute, you were the guys that told us he's the only guy that can win.
+You were the guys that told us he's the only guy that can win.

 You were the guys that told us that of all the people in the Republican primaries, he was electable.